-Affordable DUI Attorney - Easton, PA - Lehigh Valley
+DUI Attorney - Easton, PA - Lehigh Valley

 FIRST-TIME DUI PENALTIES

-Other negative repercussions of a DUI include:
+Other Negative Consequences of a DUI include:

-- You will have a criminal record.
+- You may have a criminal record.

 - You may be given a harsher sentence if you caused an injury or death by driving drunk - which also puts you at risk of being sued for damages in a civil court.